DavidSundland/portfolio/README.md

 ![live site](http://www.fullstackdeveloper.pro/)

-## Live Site
+## Live Site & Prototype
-A live example of the project can be found at http://www.fullstackdeveloper.pro/
+A live example of the project can be found at http://www.fullstackdeveloper.pro/ and the most current, pre-production edition of the site can be found at https://davidsundland.github.io/portfolio/.
 ![main page](https://raw.githubusercontent.com/DavidSundland/portfolio/master/images/portfolio-screenshot.jpg)